Originally published December 22, 2022. Updated November 25, 2024.

 6. Consolidate SoW Document

-Now that you have all the details you need for a statement of work in project management, simply compile all of them into a clean and readable format.
+Now that you have all the details you need for a statement of work in project management, simply compile all of them into a clean and readable statement of work format.
 Here are sample statement of work templates and project statement of work examples you can opt to use to speed up the process:

 7. Request For Sign-Off

 Once everything is compiled, polished, checked, and re-checked, you can now send it over to key stakeholders.
-Before sending the document out to be signed off, be sure to have it checked by your team leads to ensure that information is accurate.
+Before sending the document out to be signed off, be sure to have it checked by your team leads to ensure that the information is accurate.

 When identifying your signatories, it’s good to involve key decision-makers even though they won’t be directly involved in project operations.